About Jim West

 Netflix the Social Media Dilemma | Social Media Addiction is What the Designers Intended #StopHateForProfit

 The Social Dilemma If you’re anything like the other 182.8 million Netflix subscribers, you probably saw “The Social Dilemma” in Netflix's “trending now” category.
-This hour and a half movie supposedly covers the dangers of social media on human behavior [...]
+This hour and a half movie supposedly covers the dangers of social media on human [...]

 Why you should not panic over Coronavirus | Social Connecting and Physical Distance

 The coronavirus has become a global pandemic.
 Schools are shut down, bars, restaurants, beaches, almost everything has closed its doors.
 Some people aren’t able to go into work, and some have completely lost their jobs.
-Should you be afraid?
-The [...]
+Should you be afraid? [...]

 Family Counselor offers Conflict Resolution Tips for Children, Teen and Families with Less Yelling